Conformal Prediction for Hierarchical Data: Objectives and methodology

 \begin{definition} Vectors $\bu \in \R^m$ satisfying the linear constraints $\bu = H \bu_{1:n}$ are called coherent.
 The subspace $\Im(H)$ of all such vectors is called the coherent subspace. \end{definition}

 Intuitively, coherence means that the values at the aggregated levels of the hierarchy are consistent with those observed or predicted at the most disaggregated level.
+Except for the cases where the training procedure outputs coherent forecasts by design (which, as mentioned in Section~\ref{sec:motiv}, is computationally demanding, see \citealp{doumeche2025forecasting}), the forecasts are unlikely to be coherent.

-\begin{example} Following~\citet{bregere2022online}, consider the joint prediction of electricity load consumption at regional and national levels: the regional consumptions correspond to the most disaggregated components, and the national consumption is obtained by summing the former.
-This a simple hierarchy with two levels only. \end{example}
+\begin{example} Following~\citet{bregere2022online}, consider the joint prediction of electricity load consumption at regional and national levels based on meteorological and calendar features.
+The regional consumptions correspond to the most disaggregated components, and the national consumption is obtained by summing the former.
+This is a simple hierarchy with two levels only. \end{example}

-\begin{remark} Note that the structural matrix~$H$ is determined by the data and the practitioner's objectives.
-Hence, the matrix~$H$ is fully known and available to the learner. \end{remark}
+\begin{remark} The structural matrix~$H$ is fully known and available to the learner, as it is determined by the data and the practitioner's objectives. \end{remark}

 \textbf{Additional terminology.} Observations of the form above with $n < m$ will be called hierarchical.
-When $n=m$, we will use the terminology of (plain) multivariate observations.
+When $n=m$, i.e., $H$ is the identity matrix, we will use the terminology of (plain) multivariate observations.